 Jeffrey Joslin's musical journey has taken many twists and turns, but it seems the path inevitably led him back to his roots.
-The native Tennessean has returned to his home state after an eight year adventure in California.
+The native Tennessean has returned to his hometown of Nashville after an eight year adventure in California.
 His ever-evolving sound has found solace in the roots of Southern gospel, folk, blues, and country music.

-In the early days of his career, 2005 to 2010, he explored songwriting and studio production in the Nashville scene while penning and self-producing EP's and albums and touring the east coast.
-In 2011 a management/production deal led him to Atlanta, Georgia, where he cut his teeth holding a residency at Smith's Olde Bar while writing under the wing of Brian Richardson (B.o.B & Playboy Tre) and hip hop and r&b producers at Grand Hustle.
+In the early days of his career, he explored songwriting and studio production at Middle Tennessee State University and in the Nashville scene while penning and self-producing EP's and albums and touring the east coast.
+In 2011 a management/production deal led him to Atlanta, Georgia, where he cut his teeth writing under the wing of Brian Richardson (B.o.B & Playboy Tre) and hip hop and r&b producers at Grand Hustle.

 In 2012 the call of the west coast became too strong to resist and he fulfilled a life-long dream stirred up by the sounds of musicians like Brian Wilson, Joni Mitchell and the Eagles.
 As a child Joslin listened to the laid back sunset drenched sounds of California and imagined a life of family, surf and music on the West Coast.